32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 28. Dunker box

 Let’s face it, kids love fried food, and we can let them indulge that craving occasionally.
 The trick is to make them eat healthy food alongside it.
-You could pack some shallow fried chicken nugget, potato smilies, and some dipping sauces.
+You could pack some shallow fried chicken nuggets, potato smilies, and some dipping sauces.
 When they’re done with the fried, greasy parts, they will crave something different in texture, for which you can add some sliced cucumber or baby carrots with a yogurt-based dip and a fruit rollup.

 29. Egg salad box